 We make a conscious effort to help our students enjoy a variety of tasty and nutritious meals each day.
 All of our meals align with the guidelines set forth by the USDA, but we also take care to use fresh, high quality ingredients and prepare each meal with love and tons of tasty flavors.
 One of the best ways to get children interested in trying new foods is by involving them in the process.
 Our students help plant herbs and veggies in our garden, maintain the garden, participate in a variety of cooking activities in the classroom, give feedback on foods they would like to have on next month’s menu, and practice family style dining.

 The National Association of Education for Young Children (NAEYC) program standards are the highest standards an early childhood education/pre-school program can acquire.
-Both of Brighton’s Pre-School locations hold this accreditation and operate according to their standards that are based on the latest research in education.
+Brighton’s Lullwood Pre-School location holds this accreditation and operates according to their standards that are based on the latest research in education.
 These standards that Brighton Center operates within include: